arsanig/coa-astro/src/posts/words-of-wisdom/in-ordinary-things-you-can-find-christ.md

 <p>In ordinary things you can find Christ</p>
 <p>In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.</p>
 <p>We are blessed to learn from our beloved Fr.
-Peter Farrington from St. Mary &amp; St. Cyril&#8217;s, Liverpool, England.
+Peter Farrington from St. Mary &amp; St. Cyril's, Liverpool, England.
 This video is of course used with his blessing.</p>